RenchuSong/PRESS/README.md

 ## V3
 V3 version is the re-written version of the experiments for better code quality and ease of use.
 This is an ongoing effort.
-Currently only core algorithms of PRESS is finished. core/src/main.cpp includes sample code how to call the components of PRESS.
+Currently only core algorithms of PRESS are finished. core/src/main.cpp includes sample code how to call the components of PRESS.

 To compile the binary, run:
 ```